sali72/my-net-worth/README-GUIDE.md

       "timestamp": "2024-11-24T17:03:14.290672"
     }
     ```

-- **☝️**Now if you have the needed currency exchange rates you can create a wallet with your desired currencies
-use the ids of currencies you want in your wallet in the balances_ids section of the request
-each wallet can have many balances holding different currencies, provide an initial amount for each.
-you should also provide a name and type of wallet.
-type of wallet can either be “fiat” or “crypto”.
-you can create as many wallets as you want
+- **☝️** Now if you have the needed currency exchange rates, you can create a wallet with your desired currencies.
+Use the ids of currencies you want in your wallet in the `balances_ids` section of the request.
+Each wallet can have many balances holding different currencies, provide an initial amount for each.
+You should also provide a name and type of wallet.
+The type of wallet can either be “fiat” or “crypto”.
+You can create as many wallets as you want.

     example curl request:

     ```bash
     curl -X 'POST' \
       'http://127.0.0.1:8000/wallets' \